acelost/Chrono/README.md

     timer.stop();
 }
 ```
-You can found `Chrono` output in logcat by tag `ChronoLog` with debug level:
+You can see `Chrono` output in logcat by tag `ChronoLog` with debug level:

 <img src="chrono_log_sample_1.png" width="450">